rasikpa7/rasikpa7/README.md

 ## :sassy_man:  About me
-- :school: I am a `Tranie` at Brototype bootcamp in kochi
+- :school: I am a Flutter Developer
 - :technologist: I love using Software as a solution for every `Problem`
-- :student: I’m currently learning: `Flutter` and `Restapi`.
+- :student: I’m currently learning: Express js
-- :thinking: I’m currently open for a new `job opportunity`,
 - :nerd_face: Always `learning new things`

 <br>